Protecting your privacy

 - You may obtain the CRB’s policy about the management of credit-related personal information by contacting the CRB.
 See contact details above.

-- You have the right to access credit-related information that we hold about you from us, to request us to correct the information, and to make a complaint to us.
+- You have the right to access from us credit-related information that we hold about you, to request us to correct the information, and to make a complaint to us.

 Unless unusual circumstances apply, we should provide access to you within 30 days of the request.